chienyecodes/Globalsuperstore/README.md

 ## Skills/Concepts demonstrated
-The following Power BI features were incorporated- -DAX
+The following Power BI features were incorporated-
+- DAX
--Quick measures
+- Quick measures
--Page Navigation
+- Page Navigation
--Filters
--Tooltips
--Button
--Slicers
+- Filters
+- Tooltips
+- Button
+- Slicers

 ## Data Sourcing
-Data was provided by Global Superstore Data Team as an excel workbook file, and then imported into Power BI for analysis.
+Data was provided by Faux Global Superstore Data Team as an excel workbook file, and then imported into Power BI for analysis.

 ## Data Transformation
 Data cleaning and transformation was carried out using power query editor.
 After scrutinizing all the columns, they were found to be valid and free of error.
 However,some fixes were required for the data type on the columns.